 Hashing began in Kuala Lumpur, Malaysia, in 1938, when a group of British colonial officials and expatriates founded a running club called the Hash House Harriers.
-They named the group after their meeting place, the Selangor Club, nicknamed the “Hash House.”
+They named the group after their meeting place, the Selangor Club, nicknamed the “Hash House,” a British term for a “greasy spoon.”
 Hash House Harrier runs were patterned after the traditional British paper chase.
 A “hare” was given a head start to blaze a trail, marking his devious way with shreds of paper, all the while pursued by a shouting pack of “harriers.”
 Only the hare knew where he was going . . . the harriers followed his clues to stay on trail.
 Apart from the excitement of chasing the hare and solving the clues, reaching the end was its own reward . . . for there, thirsty harriers would find a tub of ice cold beer.

 Hashing hasn’t strayed far from its Kuala Lumpur roots.
 A typical hash today is a loosely-organized group of 20–40 men and women who meet weekly or biweekly to chase the hare.
 We follow chalk, flour, or paper, and the trails are never boring . . . we run streets and back alleyways, but we also ford streams, climb fences, explore storm drains, and scale cliffs.
 And of course we drink beer!